Equality of Challenge Initiative

 (Teachers from the participating schools at a Teachers' Seminar, September 2010)

-The project approach, based on inclusionary principles, is guided by the Inspectorate’s Inclusion of students with Special Educational Needs Post-Primary Guidelines and the NCCA’s Exceptionally Able Students: Draft Guielines for Teachers.
+The project approach, based on inclusionary principles, was guided by the Inspectorate’s Inclusion of students with Special Educational Needs Post-Primary Guidelines and the NCCA’s Exceptionally Able Students: Draft Guielines for Teachers.

 An initial Approach Framework was developed by SESS as a broad roadmap for the initiative’s implementation.
 This included an emphasis on the continuing professional development (CPD) of teachers and the development of schools’ systems and procedures.
 Based on this approach, the SESS provided CPD support and scaffolding, in concert with the schools’ own CPD strategies.

-Mr. John O’Roarke, Principal of Mercy Mounthawk Secondary School, has written about such CPD issues, as they related to the initiative, in the June 2009 Journal of the Second Level Support Service.
+At the earlier stages of the project Mr. John O’Roarke, Principal of Mercy Mounthawk Secondary School, wrote about such CPD issues, as they related to the initiative, in the June 2009 Journal of the Second Level Support Service.

 Early Progress